peterlamar/engineering-leader/README.md

 ## How to stay on top of technical developments?

+1. Read the top engineering blogs such as [Facebook engineering](https://engineering.fb.com/), [Stripe](https://stripe.com/blog/engineering), [Twitter](https://blog.twitter.com/engineering/en_us.html) and others

 1. Stay up to date with data driven research on industry trends.
 Resources such as the [annual state of devops report](https://cloudplatformonline.com/2018-state-of-devops.html), [python developer report](https://www.jetbrains.com/research/python-developers-survey-2018/), and [stack overflow trends](https://insights.stackoverflow.com/trends?tags=python%2Cjavascript%2Cjava%2Cc%23%2Cphp%2Cc%2B%2B&utm_source=so-owned&utm_medium=blog&utm_campaign=gen-blog&utm_content=blog-link&utm_term=incredible-growth-python) and finally [kp internet trends report](https://www.kleinerperkins.com/perspectives/internet-trends-report-2018/) are just a few of the excellent resources available.

-2. Contribute to open source, which keeps one sharp as open source contributors will often hold you work to a high standard which isn't always the case within an organization for various reasons.
+1. Contribute to open source, which keeps one sharp as open source contributors will often hold you work to a high standard which isn't always the case within an organization for various reasons.

-3. Push yourself to achieve externally validated industry benkmarks.
+1. Push yourself to achieve externally validated industry benkmarks.
 For example, the deployment frequency and service uptime benchmarked in the [annual devops report](https://puppet.com/resources/whitepaper/state-of-devops-report) is a good target that is generally well accepted.

 ## How to evaluate performance?